 The extensions we created include all files and images in source code so that users do not download anything when they open a new tab, it makes the browser loads faster and safer.
-The other new tab extensions created by happyhey.com, mystart.com, brandthunder.com (browsefx.com) and tabify.io (chrome-live-wallpapers.com, chrome-wallpapers.com)… redirect new tab to their website which could be compromised at anytime making your browser vulnerable.
+The other new tab extensions created by happyhey.com, mystart.com, brandthunder.com (browsefx.com) and tabify.io (tab-e-licious.com, epic-chrome-themes.com, pimp-up-your-browser.com, www.chrome-skins.com, popular-themes.com, chrome-themes.online, fantastic-themes.com, chromeapps.club)… redirect new tab to their website which could be compromised at anytime making your browser vulnerable.

-At the moment, we have 2 millions of users and the number is growing very quickly as fast as 30,000 new users per day.
+At the moment of this article’s first publish (May 2017), we have 2 millions of users and the number is growing very quickly as fast as 30,000 new users per day.
 All of our extensions receive good feedback from the users and get 4.5 to 5 rating stars on Chrome Web Store.

-However, there is a drawback: it was open-source and very easy to be copied.
+There is a drawback that our extensions were open-source and very easy to be copied.
 Few months ago, one (or may be a few more) adware distributor started to steal our design and distribute copy-cat extensions on Chrome Web Store.
 They stole our extension’s code, replicated our design making a “fake” version that looks similar to us, and then bundled it with adware.